paulourio/Grafos/README.md

 In order to build, you should have installed `cmake` program.

-This project should be build out-of-source, in a separated folder of source-code:
+This project is designed to be build out-of-source, in a separated folder from the source:

 ```
 	$ mkdir build; cd build